 While there’s a lot you can do to manage an angry teenager, there’s only so many ways you can avoid setting them off.
 At a certain point, you’re going to need to hold them accountable for their actions, which is where rules and consequences become essential.
 It’s often best to establish these rules at a time when both you and your teenager are calm and can sit down and go over them.
 Explain that lashing out is unacceptable and create a clear and concise set of rules and consequences.
 The most important part of this, of course, comes later when you have to follow through.
 No matter what the situation, you absolutely need to stick by the plan you outlined.
 Don’t back down from the consequences or ramp them up out of your own anger.
 Stick to what you agreed upon and remain consistent.
 Even the angriest of teenagers will respond to consistency above all else.
 In the case where your teenager’s behavior has escalated beyond your means to control, you should never hesitate to reach out for help.
 If your teen is bringing violence and threatening behavior into your home, you need to take more serious action.
 It’s important for you to know that you should absolutely never feel afraid in your own home, nor should your other children be placed in harm’s way as the result of your teenager’s actions.
 Don’t let an angry teenager control your life or endanger your home.
 Most importantly, don’t allow it to prevent you from getting assistance if the situation gets too severe.
 If it’s gotten to this point, there are dozens of excellent therapeutic programs throughout the country which can help.

-Should you need help finding homes for troubled kids or residential treatment centers or boarding high schools or boys homes, please let us know.
+Should you need help finding boarding schools or schools for troubled girls or ranches for troubled teens or therapeutic boarding schools, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Dealing With Teen Anger